Stefan-Endres/Stefan-Endres.github.io/_pages/about.md

 About this website
 -------------

-!! forked from academicpages and using code from other websites all of which are MIT compatible liscenses !!.
+This website was forked from academicpages and using code from other websites all of which are MIT compatible liscenses.
+The colour scheme is based on my Lantian beamer theme [https://github.com/Stefan-Endres/mtheme](https://github.com/Stefan-Endres/mtheme).